-Unlike most other states, Georgia does not have a state administrative agency to process discrimination claims under the other Georgia state statutes besides the Georgia Fair Employment Practices Act.
+Georgia does not have a state administrative agency to process discrimination claims under Georgia state statutes besides the Georgia Fair Employment Practices Act.
 However, there are some cities and counties that have their own agency, such as Savannah and Augusta-Richmond County Human Relations, so make sure you check your geographic location.

 EEOC's Atlanta District Office